Easter Island in 4 Days

 Rush Hour on Easter Island

 On our fourth evening, we finally find the proper supermarket and buy some dinner.
 After we’ve eaten, we return to the shore to watch the sunset.
 It doesn’t happen; the sun disappears behind a huge bank of clouds instead.
-And that pretty much sums up our time in Easter Island, back to the forlorn Hostal Sunset to pack for our return to the mainland.
+And that pretty much sums up our time in Easter Island.
+Back to the forlorn PARAÍSO Sunset Bungalows to pack for our return to the mainland.

 Flight to Santiago